flaneurette/Health-Library/Documents/Medical/Screening/README.md

 # Lifelong health checklist: screenings & vaccines by age
 *Based on CDC, USPSTF, AHA, ACS, and functional medicine guidelines.
-Customize with your doctor based on risk factors (family history, lifestyle, etc.).*
+Customize with your doctor based on risk factors (family history, lifestyle, etc.).
+If you are younger than 18, seek medical advise from a health professional*

 | Age  | Screening/test               | Frequency               | Why it matters                                                                 | Notes                                                                                     |
 |----------|----------------------------------|-----------------------------|-----------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------|